slerfsol/slerf-wall/README.md

 # slerf-wall

-PFPs from all around the Slerfiverse
+PFPs from across the Slerfiverse

+## Add your own PFP

+If you wish for your PFP to be featured on this wall, create an issue and submit it.
+We are more than happy to include it.

-## LICENSE
+## License

-All the images are owned by their respective owners/creators.
+All images are owned by their respective owners or creators.
-If you are the artist who made some of these PFPs please create an issue and we will promote you here.
+If you're the artist behind any of the profile pictures featured here, please create an issue for acknowledgment, and we will highlight your contribution.

 ## Artists

-**Not an exhaustive list**
+**This list is not exhaustive**

 - [petehodler](https://x.com/HodlerPete)
 - [nvneik.eth](https://x.com/nvneik)